Early Life and Education of Carrie Underwood: A Complete Timeline

 July 10, 2010: Wedding to Mike Fisher

-On July 10, 2010, Carrie Underwood and Mike Fisher married at the Ritz-Carlton Lodge in Greensboro, Georgia, with over 250 people in attendance.
+On July 10, 2010, Carrie Underwood and Mike Fisher got married at the Ritz-Carlton Lodge in Greensboro, Georgia, in front of more than 250 guests.

-In 2010, Carrie Underwood and Mike Fisher purchased a mansion on eleven acres near Ottawa in the Spruce Ridge district.
+In 2010, Carrie Underwood and Mike Fisher purchased a mansion on eleven acres near Ottawa, in the Spruce Ridge district.
+The couple later listed the mansion for sale at $2.2 million.

 2010: Launch of Academy of Country Music Lifting Lives Temporary Home Fund

 In 2010, Carrie Underwood launched the Academy of Country Music Lifting Lives Temporary Home Fund to benefit victims of the Tennessee floods.
-The fund was initiated with grants Underwood received from ACM as Entertainer of the Year.
-She also collaborated with Brooks and Dunn to record a Public Service Announcement (PSA) to support the new Fund.
+The Fund was started with grants Underwood received as Entertainer of the Year from ACM.
+She also collaborated with Brooks and Dunn to record a Public Service Announcement (PSA) in support of the new Fund.

 February 2011: Donation to Save the Children

 In February 2011, Carrie Underwood donated $140,125 to Save the Children.
-This charitable initiative was inspired by the "36 cents" mentioned in the lyrics of Underwood's album track "Change" from her album Play On.
+This initiative was inspired by the "36 cents" lyric in her song "Change" from the album Play On, highlighting how small change can make a difference.

 Loading Video...